rennoy/equilibrium-votes/README.md

 The mechanics are the following: to vote for a block producer within the EOS platform, a voter needs to be an EOS currency holder and must stake this EOS holdings to get the right to vote for up to 30 candidates.
 Each candidate will receive the full amount of user’s holdings.
 Once the votes are cast, the 21 BPs with the highest number of votes will get the most substantial reward.
-They will share 5% of the annual EOS inflation.
-The remaining candidates will share 15% of the annual inflation.
+They will share 5% of the annual EOS inflation amount.
+The remaining candidates will share 15% of the annual inflation amount.
 However, among them, only those that have a calculated daily reward above 100 EOS will actually receive the reward.

 But no need to vote personally.
 The great EOS feature is that voters can delegate their voting power to so-called proxies.
 These proxies use the amount of EOS they hold to stake and vote.
 The higher the total EOS staked in Equilibrium, the higher the